stealth/opmsg/README.md

 created, you can (should) create a dedicated persona for each of your "projects" or contacts.
 That is, if you have 7 communication partners/peers, you should have created 7 personas; one EC/RSA key for each of them.
-To handle that easily with your mailer (see later for mutt integration), you should add a proper `--name`, describing your id.
+To handle that easily with your mailer (see later for MUA integration), you should add a proper `--name`, describing your id.
+If you are using email addresses along with names, use the format of `--name 'da name <name@address>'` so that your MUA can easily pick a list of candidates for you.

 Additionally, you should `--link` your source persona (each of the 7 you created) to the particular destination persona that you wish to communicate with using this source id:

 ```